An emotional support animal offers therapeutic benefits to its owner through companionship and affection.

 Landlords are only required to make “reasonable accommodations” for such tenants, which includes a reasonable number of emotional support animals and charging them only the same pet deposit as other tenants with dogs or cats.

-To get an ESA letter, you have to go through many hoops and have your medical records documented.
+To get an emotional support animal letter, you have to go through many hoops and have your medical records documented.
 You need a diagnosis from a qualified doctor, who will review your medical history and diagnose you with either a mental or physical disability.

 Before your doctor agrees to write the letter, they will need the following: